Kiskin/SAS/README.md

 # SAS
-These repository contain some sample SAS programs.
+This repository contain some sample SAS programs.